maxmoehl/tt/README.md

 own risk.
 To get the most recent version (that is somewhat manually tested) set a valid version instead of `latest`, i.e. `v0.1.1`.

+The build tag `json1` is needed to compile `go-sqlite3` with support for JSON.
+The optional build tag `grpc` can be used to enable a new sub command to start a [gRPC](https://grpc.io) server.
+However, this roughly doubles the size of the resulting binary from around 9 MB to 16MB.

 ```
-$ go install github.com/maxmoehl/tt@latest
+$ go install -tags "json1" github.com/maxmoehl/tt@latest
 ```

-If you already installed a version, you can check with the --version flag which version you have installed.
+If you already installed a version, you can check with the `--version` flag which version you have installed.

 ```